by Norm Miller

 “This Master/Teacher model is proving successful already,” Brewer said.
 “It perfectly reflects our Vision of Preparing Graduates and Transforming Lives.”

 Brewer said he is “grateful to God regarding the inspiration for this methodology and for the focal Book of 1 Peter.
-With the sobering numbers of young adults who are either abandoning a Christian worldview or who have no clue what that is, Louisiana College will continue emphasizing that there is nothing irrelevant to Christ, and there is nothing Christ is irrelevant to.”
+With the sobering numbers of young adults who are either abandoning a Christian worldview or who have no clue what that is, Louisiana Christian University will continue emphasizing that there is nothing irrelevant to Christ, and there is nothing Christ is irrelevant to.”

 Sophomore Lexie Darce reports the group she leads “had some really great discussions.
 We talked a lot about what it means to conform (or not) to the people around us and how we can be better about not conforming to the ways of the world, as Peter talks about in the passage we read.
 In addition, our lesson fit in perfectly with what I’ve been learning in Spiritual Formation.”